jendave/starforged-custom-compendiums/README.md

 Module by David Hudson and licensed for use under the [MIT license](https://opensource.org/license/mit/).

+Licenses and permissions for the macros are listed in the source code.

 # Acknowledgements
 Many thanks to Ben Straub for his fantastic [Ironsworn & Starforged Game System](https://foundryvtt.com/packages/foundry-ironsworn).